Get all of the information you need to start and run a small business.

 Sole proprietorships and partnerships in New Hampshire must file a Trade Name Registration with the New Hampshire SOS if they use a business name that is different from the name of the business owner (for a sole proprietorship) or names of the individual partners (for a partnership).

 If you plan on doing business online, you may want to register your business name as a domain name.
 See Choose and Register a Domain Name for more information.
 In addition, to avoid trademark infringement issues, you should do a federal and state trademark check to make sure the name you want to use is not the same as or too similar to a name already in use.
 See How to Do a Trademark Search for more information.

 Tax Registration.
-New Hampshire does not have a state sales tax or a personal income tax on wages so there is no issue of registering for those types of taxes.
+New Hampshire does not have a state sales tax or a personal income tax on wages so you do not need to register for those types of taxes.

 Regulatory licenses and permits.
 These cover areas such as:

-For regulatory licenses and permits issued by the state, check the Doing Business section of New Hampshire’s official government website, www.nh.gov.
+For regulatory licenses and permits issued by the state, check the Doing Business section of New Hampshire's official government website.
 For information about local licenses and permits, check the websites for any cities or counties where you will do business.

 New Hampshire has a Business Enterprise Tax (BET) and Business Profits Tax (BPT).
 Each of these taxes can apply to any New Hampshire business that has a certain minimum amount of gross receipts, or, in the case of the BET, a certain minimum enterprise value tax base.
 See New Hampshire State Business Income Tax for more information on state business taxes in New Hampshire.

 Sole proprietorships.
 Apart from the BET and BPT, sole proprietorships pay only federal taxes on business income.

 Partnerships.
 Apart from the BET and BPT, partnerships pay only federal taxes on business income.